The Graph Cut Kernel for Ranked Data: Experiments

-To assess the generalization capability of the submodular kernel and to compare it with the \sota kernels, we train Gaussian process (GP) classifiers.
+To assess the generalization capability of the graph cut kernel and to compare it with the \sota kernels, we fit Gaussian process (GP) classifiers.
 For the synthetic dataset, we choose a sample size of 250 for full and top-$k$ rankings and, due to the computational cost of the Kendall kernel, 100 for exhaustive interleaving rankings.
 For both the small and the large sushi datasets, we use 2500 rankings.

-\paragraph{Experimental Setting.} Samples are split into train 80\% and test sets 20\%.
+\paragraph{Experimental setting.} Samples are split into train 80\% and test sets 20\%.
 Results are reported in terms of F1-scores \citep{chinchor1992muc_4}, which provides a reliable estimate of the actual capabilities of the model as it penalizes the classifier for false positives and false negatives.
+Note that for a perfectly balanced dataset, i.e. equal number of samples for each category, the F1-score is equal to the accuracy score.
 To train the GP classifier we use the python package GPflow \citep{GPflow2017}, which we extended with custom classes.
-The submodular function used in the experiment is the cut function applied to a graph build from the objects, i.e., the dishes in the synthetic dataset and the sushis in the real dataset.
+The cut function is applied to a graph built from the information on the objects, i.e., the dishes in the synthetic dataset and the sushis in the real dataset.
 The edges of such graph are calculated using the squared exponential kernel as the similarity score function, i.e.,

 The lengthscale $\ell$ is selected using the inverse median heuristic \citep{scholkopf2002learning}.
 For the large sushi dataset, we use 600 samples from the set of exhaustive ordered partitions $R$ and we retain the top 10\% edges of the graph.